shyamalschandra/Yankovinator-swift/README.md

 ## Requirements

 - Swift 6.2 or later
-- macOS 13+ or iOS 16+
+- macOS 15.0+ (Sequoia) or iOS 18.0+
-- Ollama installed and running
-- Model: llama3.2:3b (or compatible)
+- Foundation Models framework (included with macOS 15+/iOS 18+)
 - Homebrew (for Homebrew installation method)

+**Note**: Foundation Models is Apple's on-device AI framework, so no external services or model downloads are required!

 ## Installation